Edinburgh: Religion

-In 2018, the Church of Scotland had 20,956 members in 71 congregations in the Presbytery of Edinburgh.
-Its most prominent church is St Giles' on the Royal Mile, first dedicated in 1243 but believed to date from before the 12th century.
+As per the 2022 census, 13% of the population belonged to the Church of Scotland and 10% to the Catholic Church.

 Saint Giles is historically the patron saint of Edinburgh.
 St Cuthbert's, situated at the west end of Princes Street Gardens in the shadow of Edinburgh Castle and St Giles' can lay claim to being the oldest Christian sites in the city, though the present St Cuthbert's, designed by Hippolyte Blanc, was dedicated in 1894.

-Other Church of Scotland churches include Greyfriars Kirk, the Canongate Kirk, St Andrew's and St George's West Church and the Barclay Church.
+Other Church of Scotland churches include Greyfriars Kirk, the Canongate Kirk, The New Town Church and the Barclay Church.
 The Church of Scotland Offices are in Edinburgh, as is the Assembly Hall where the annual General Assembly is held.

 The Roman Catholic Archdiocese of St Andrews and Edinburgh has 27 parishes across the city.
 The Archbishop of St Andrews and Edinburgh has his official residence in Greenhill, the diocesan offices are in nearby Marchmont, and its cathedral is St Mary's Cathedral, Edinburgh.
 The Diocese of Edinburgh of the Scottish Episcopal Church has over 50 churches, half of them in the city.
 Its centre is the late 19th-century Gothic style St Mary's Cathedral in the West End's Palmerston Place.
-Orthodox Christianity is represented by Pan, Romanian and Russian Orthodox churches.
+Orthodox Christianity is represented by Pan, Romanian and Russian Orthodox churches, including St Andrew's Orthodox Church, part of the Greek Orthodox Archdiocese of Thyateira and Great Britain.
 There are several independent churches in the city, both Catholic and Protestant, including Charlotte Chapel, Carrubbers Christian Centre, Bellevue Chapel and Sacred Heart.
 There are also churches belonging to Quakers, Christadelphians, Seventh-day Adventists, Church of Christ, Scientist, The Church of Jesus Christ of Latter-day Saints (LDS Church) and Elim Pentecostal Church.